June 17, 2020

 1. Zoombombing

-2. Data leaks
+2. Data Leaks

 3. Encryption

 The weak encryption of the video conferencing provider was also criticized.
-Zoom had claimed until recently that the meetings were end-to-end encrypted.
+Zoom had also claimed until recently that meetings were end-to-end encrypted.
 However, this turned out to be false.
 Only transport encryption was provided.
 Access to the actual server and the data stored there could theoretically be obtained.

-4. Server location
+4. Server Location

 5. Installation

-6. Data protection
+6. Data Protection

 • Lock your meeting room for strangers as soon as all invited participants have joined the video conference.